-As you can see, I am on the ‘Hypothes.is’ page, and I have created a link to Zotero.
+From Hypothes.is you can create a link to Zotero.
 By pressing and holding the “Command” (macOS) or “CTRL” (Windows) button on the keyboard and then hovering over the link you’ve created, you will get a preview of the Zotero page.
 If you press and hold the “Command” (macOS) or “CTRL” (Windows) button on the keyboard and then click the link, you will be taken to the page.
 Once on the Zotero page, you can scroll to the bottom of the page and see “Backlinks” (a link back to the original page).
 If you don’t see backlinks, click the three dots in the top right corner of the page and choose “Backlinks in document.”

 Markdown Links